-Sesame seeds are rich in the mineral calcium that helps build the baby’s teeth and bones (source: ACOG).
+They are rich in the mineral calcium that helps build the baby’s teeth and bones (source: ACOG).
 Therefore, they are an excellent calcium source if you have trouble digesting dairy products, such as milk, cheese, and yogurt.

-Sesame seeds are also rich in the mineral iron (source: USDA).
+They are also rich in the mineral iron (source: USDA).
 While iron is essential for overall health at any time, it is especially crucial during pregnancy.

 Iron helps facilitate healthy red blood cell functioning, blood production, oxygen transport through the blood, and more (source: University of California San Francisco).
 Iron deficiency is very common, including in the United States.